TerribleCoder422/Intersight_Master_Node/README.md

 # Automate-Intersight

-A Python project for automating Cisco Intersight operations, including UCS Server Profile template management via Excel.
+A Python project for automating Cisco Intersight operations, including pools, policies, templates, and server profiles via standardized Excel templates.

 ## Overview

-This project provides tools to interact with Cisco Intersight, including:
+This project provides tools to interact with Cisco Intersight, offering a full-cycle workflow to:

-1. Authentication with Intersight API
+1. Create an Excel template with pre-populated data
-2. Creating and managing UCS Server Profile templates
+2. Retrieve and populate the template with current Intersight data
-3. Excel-based template creation and management
+3. Allow customization of the template
-4. Pre-configured templates for specific use cases (e.g., OpenShift masternodes)
+4. Push the configuration to Intersight, creating all necessary components

 ## Features

 - **Authentication**: Secure authentication with Intersight using API keys
+- **Standardized Templates**: Automatically generate Excel templates with consistent naming (AI_POD_master_Template.xlsx)
+- **Default Organization**: Templates are pre-configured with "default" organization for consistency
+- **Pool Management**: Create and manage MAC, UUID, and other pools
+- **Policy Management**: Create and manage BIOS, Boot, vNIC, Storage and other policies
-- **Excel Template**: Create UCS Server Profile templates using Excel
+- **Template Management**: Create and manage UCS Server Profile templates
-- **Profile Management**: View and manage UCS Server Profiles
+- **Profile Management**: Create, deploy and manage UCS Server Profiles
-- **Pre-configured Templates**: Ready-to-use templates for common deployment scenarios
-- Create Excel templates for UCS Server Profile templates
-- Create pre-configured templates for specific use cases (e.g., OpenShift masternodes)
-- Update existing Excel files with pre-configured settings
-- **NEW: Update Excel templates with dynamic dropdowns populated from your Intersight instance**
+- **Progress Tracking**: Visual progress indicators and color-coded outputs
-- Import templates from Excel to Intersight
+- **Smart Template Matching**: Flexible name matching to find templates in Intersight
-- **Dynamic Dropdowns**: Automatically populate Excel dropdowns with data from your Intersight instance, including organizations and servers.
+- **Dynamic Dropdowns**: Automatically populate Excel dropdowns with data from your Intersight instance
+- **Data Validation**: Validate required fields before pushing to Intersight
+- **Error Handling**: Comprehensive error handling with clear messages

 ## Setup